nga-27/intellistop/README.md

 Using the "created" SmMA, we'll look at a few conditions.
 Our targeted **BUY** signal is after the following 4 conditions are achieved:

-1. Price rides 1 VQ (%) above bottom / minimum
+1. Price rides 1 VF (%) above bottom / minimum
 2. Price rides above the SmMA
 3. SMA-15(Slope(SmMA[k])) > 0
 4. SMA-50(Slope(SmMA[k])) > 0